+18.1 Eligibility:

-- 18.1 Eligibility: Any employee shall be entitled to take sick leave with full pay in case of sickness, disability, or serious illness within the immediate family of the employee in accordance with the provisions of Sections 18.2 (Sick Leave Accrual) to 18.12 (Cessation of Accrual), inclusive; provided, however: - 18.1.1 Health Examination: That before an employee will be considered entitled to sick leave with pay as hereinafter provided, he must undergo a health examination.
+Any employee shall be entitled to take sick leave with full pay in case of sickness, disability, or serious illness within the immediate family of the employee in accordance with the provisions of Sections 18.2 (Sick Leave Accrual) to 18.12

+(Cessation of Accrual), inclusive; provided, however:

+- 18.1.1 Health Examination: That before an employee will be considered entitled to sick leave with pay as hereinafter provided, he must undergo a health examination.
 Such examination should be undergone within thirty (30) days of the date of original appointment and shall be at the expense of the City and performed by a physician selected by the City. - 18.1.2 Filing of Report and Physical Defect: That the examining physician shall file reports with the Director of Human Resources on forms provided.
 Upon discovery of some physical defect which can be remedied, the employee concerned shall be expected to correct the defect within a reasonable time in order to prevent its further development and subsequent loss of time.
 It shall be the responsibility of department heads to see if these corrections are made. - 18.1.3 Religious Exemption: That employees whose religious beliefs are opposed to the provisions of this Section 18.1 (Eligibility) requiring a health examination, may, upon application to the City Manager, be exempted from the provisions hereof; provided, however, that in such cases the City Manager may terminate sick leave and impose a leave of absence without pay if there is a continued absence from duty because of illness or impaired efficiency attributable to ill health.

-- 18.2 Sick Leave Accrual: Each employee shall be credited with one (1) working day of sick leave with full pay for each month of service. - For the purposes of this Section 18 (Sick Leave), a month of service shall mean thirty (30) consecutive calendar days in the case of employees working on a full-time or part-time basis, and shall mean 163 hours of work in the case of employees working on an intermittent basis. - 18.3 Pro-rated Sick Leave for Part-Time Employees: An employee working on a part-time basis shall be entitled to use earned sick leave only on a pro rata basis; for example if an employee works half-time, he or she shall be paid for time off on sick leave on a half-time basis. - 18.4 Sick Leave for Intermittent Employees: An employee who works on an intermittent basis shall be entitled to use earned sick leave only for those days on which he or she would have worked if he or she had not been sick; provided, however, that an employee working on an intermittent basis who works only when called shall be entitled to use earned sick leave only when he or she becomes sick after reporting to work in response to such call. - 18.5 Maximum Accumulation: Such sick leave as provided in Section 18.2 (Sick Leave Accrual), when not used, shall be cumulative; but the accumulated unused period of sick leave shall not exceed two hundred (200) working days, regardless of the length of service.
-When the maximum of two hundred (200) working days has been reached, and thereafter part of said maximum has been used, the used part of said maximum may subsequently be replenished at the applicable rate provided in Section 18.2 (Sick Leave for Intermittent Employees). - 18.6 Payment Upon Retirement/Termination: All accumulated sick leave shall be canceled when an employee terminates or is terminated, except as provided below for employees hired on or before June 30, 2013. - 18.6.1 Employees Hired on or Before June 30, 2013: For employees hired on or before June 30, 2013 who retire or voluntarily terminate with a vested pension, and with between twenty (20) years and twenty-eight (28) years of benefited service shall be entitled to receive payment in an amount equal to thirty eight percent (38%) of their accrued sick leave days up to a maximum of the two hundred (200) day maximum accumulation.
-Provided further that any employee retiring on permanent disability arising out of and incurred in the course and scope of his employment with the City shall be entitled to receive payment at retirement for thirty eight percent (38%) of accumulated unused sick leave days but not, in any event, more than thirty eight percent (38%) of the two hundred (200) day maximum accumulation.
+18.2 Sick Leave Accrual:

+Each employee shall be credited with one (1) working day of sick leave with full pay for each month of service.

+For the purposes of this Section 18 (Sick Leave), a month of service shall mean thirty (30) consecutive calendar days in the case of employees working on a full-time or part-time basis, and shall mean 163 hours of work in the case of employees working on an intermittent basis.

+18.3 Pro-rated Sick Leave for Part-Time Employees:

+An employee working on a part-time basis shall be entitled to use earned sick leave only on a pro rata basis; for example if an employee works half-time, he or she shall be paid for time off on sick leave on a half-time basis.

+18.4 Sick Leave for Intermittent Employees:

+An employee who works on an intermittent basis shall be entitled to use earned sick leave only for those days on which he or she would have worked if he or she had not been sick; provided, however, that an employee working on an intermittent basis who works only when called shall be entitled to use earned sick leave only when he or she becomes sick after reporting to work in response to such call.

+18.5 Maximum Accumulation:

+Such sick leave as provided in Section 18.2 (Sick Leave Accrual), when not used, shall be cumulative; but the accumulated unused period of sick leave shall not exceed two hundred (200) working days, regardless of the length of service.
+When the maximum of two hundred (200) working days has been reached, and thereafter part of said maximum has been used, the used part of said maximum may subsequently be replenished at the applicable rate provided in Section 18.2 (Sick Leave Accrual).

+18.6 Payment upon Retirement/Termination:

+All accumulated sick leave shall be canceled when an employee terminates or is terminated, except as provided below for employees hired on or before June 30, 2013.